Official Cash Rate in New Zealand

 10-Year Bond Yield (%, eop) | 0.99 | 2.37 | 4.48 | 4.38 | 4.53 |

-Central Bank decreases rates in February
+Central Bank keeps rates on hold in July

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects New Zealand interest rate projections for the next ten years from a panel of 16 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for New Zealand interest rate.